 Don’t have a credit card or want to pay cash?
 When it comes time to settle your onboard account, you are able to settle your bill in cash at the Pursers Office in the Grand Lobby.
 The ship operates on USD, American Dollars.

-International travellers are best to secure a good exchange rate with a bank and travel with some American dollars.
+International travelers are best to secure a good exchange rate with a bank and travel with some American dollars.
 Be sure to settle everything before the last night on board, as this is typically when everything is billed to the customer cards.

 If you don’t register a card ( credit or debit ), you will need to deposit an amount of cash to your onboard account at the start of your cruise.